ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 <img src="images/Pictures/trswires.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

 Connect the opposite end of that strip of wire to the GND terminal in each of the 4 TRS jacks in your control box.
-There is no specific order for the GND wires hear.
+There is no specific order for the the GND wires hear.
 Any GND terminal on the circuit board can connect to any TRS GND terminal.

 #### **J2.
 Connect The Signal Wires**